TestGen Test Types¶

 |---|---|---|

-| Completeness | Verify that all required records and values are available with no missing information and that the data is 100% complete. | Completeness Tests |
+| Completeness | Verify that all required records and values are present — no missing rows, null values, or temporal gaps. | Completeness Tests |

-| Consistency | Ensure that data does not conflict with itself. | Consistency Tests |
+| Consistency | Ensure that data remains stable and aligned with established baselines, value lists, and business rules. | Consistency Tests |

-| Uniqueness | Ensure that data is unique only to itself. | Uniqueness Tests |
+| Uniqueness | Ensure that data values and rows are not inappropriately duplicated. | Uniqueness Tests |

-| Validity | Measure data conformity to pre-defined values. | Validity Tests |
+| Validity | Verify that values conform to expected formats, ranges, and domain rules. | Validity Tests |